saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

 The capabilities you've supplied include a URL to a mobile application to install and test.
-This may be a URL pointing to [App Storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137), or a hosted app online.
+This may be a URL pointing to [Application Storage](/mobile-apps/app-storage), or a hosted app online.
 When we started your test, we were unable to correctly download a valid application from that URL.
 We may have been able to download something, but that something was not a valid application.

 **Cause(s)**

-* You've specified an app hosted in [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137), but there is nothing stored for your account with the given name.
+* You've specified an app hosted in [storage](/mobile-apps/app-storage), but there is nothing stored for your account with the given name.
 * You've specified an app hosted online, but the URL you've used can't be contacted by Sauce Labs.
 * You've specified an app hosted in your corporate network which can't be accessed via the Internet.
 * You're not providing the full path to the app file itself.